Automobile Accidents

 These are intangible losses that generally happen to all accident victims that suffer moderate to severe injuries.
 Examples include:

-- Pain-and-Suffering: During the recovery process, you will undoubtedly experience numerous days in which the pain of the injury seems unbearable.
-The legal system allows you to seek damages for the pain and suffering you have to endure.
+- Pain-and-Suffering: The legal system allows you to seek damages for the pain and suffering you have to endure.

-- Emotional Distress: Physical pain is not the only type of pain that is common after getting injured in an accident.
-There is also the anxiety, sleepless nights, and depression that is often associated with an injury like this.
+- Emotional Distress: There is also the anxiety, sleepless nights, and depression that is often associated with an injury like this.
 You should be able to recover compensation for this as well.

 - Diminished Quality of Life: If the crash leaves you unable to participate in activities you once enjoyed, you can seek compensation for the decrease of quality of life that you have experienced.